Baseball333/Input-Output/README.md

 Eighth Commit:
 The next program is a line counting program.
 I've yet to write it, although I read from the text "As we mentioned above, the standard library ensures that an input text stream appears as a sequence of lines, each terminated by a newline."
 Sounds interesting.
 Got to complete my English homework.

+Ninth Commit:
+The line counting program is rudumentary.
+The <stdio.h> standard library ensures that an input text stream is counted as a sequence of lines, each terminated by a newline specification.
+Counting lines is considered counting "newlines".